- Having your dogs and cats spayed or neutered will help them live longer, healthier lives.

 For any anesthetic procedure, your pet is fasted the night before surgery.
 Food is to be withheld after 8 pm the night before, but water is permitted up until the check-in time.

 Surgery is done Monday through Friday.
-You will be checking in with your pet between 8 and 8:30 am.
-At that time you and your pet will see a Veterinarian for a brief 10 to 15 minute appointment (please schedule accordingly).
+You will be checking in with your pet between 7:00 am and 7:45 am.
+At that time, it will take 10 to 15 minutes to admit (please schedule accordingly).
 After you leave your pet with us, we will draw blood and run pre-anesthetic blood work.
 After the Veterinarian has evaluated the results and gives the go-ahead, your pet will receive pre-anesthetic pain injections and a sedative injection.
 He/she will be placed on intravenous fluids and then anesthetized, intubated and hooked up to a pulsoximeter.
 Vital signs will be closely monitored by the Veterinary Technician.

 While your pet is under anesthesia we will clip the nails, clean the ears and express the anal sacs (all complimentary services).
 After your pet’s surgery, he/she will be carefully observed during recovery from the anesthesia.
 When you come in to pick-up your pet, we will go over all your instructions for home and you will be sent with pain medication for your pet, and a hand-out for your pet’s home care.
 The sutures are dissolvable and surgical glue is used on the outer layer of skin, so there is usually no need to come back with your pet.